RealTimeChris/DiscordCoreAPI/Documentation/Doxygen/Documentation-Examples/Channel-Stuff/Creating a Channel Invite.md

 Creating a Channel Invite {#creatingchannelinvite}
 ============
-- Execute the `DiscordCoreAPI::Channels::createChannelInviteAsync()` function, while passing in a data structure of type `DiscordCoreAPI::CreateChannelInviteData`, with a return value of `auto` or `DiscordCoreAPI::InviteData`.
+- Execute the `Channels::createChannelInviteAsync()` function, while passing in a data structure of type `CreateChannelInviteData`, with a return value of `auto` or `InviteData`.
 - Call the function with `.get()` added to the end in order to wait for the results now.

 ```cpp